 My absolute favorite weekend of the year is fast approaching!
-No, it’s not wedding weekend just yet, it’s Open House Chicago!
+It’s Open House Chicago, October 16-17, 2021!
 Open House Chicago is the one weekend of the year where over two hundred architecturally significant sites open their doors to the public.
 Can you imagine anything better?

-I’m so bummed because I will be standing up in a wedding in New Orleans over Open House Chicago 2017.
-While it is in its seventh year, I only discovered the event four years ago.
+After missing the last OHC for a wedding in New Orleans–one in which I never received a thank you card after spending $1200+ combined between expenses and gifts for the bride––I am delighted that I will be in town for Open House Chicago this year!
+While it is in its eighth year, I only discovered the event five years ago.
 The first year, I was able to visit 23 different places…and then promptly collapsed until Monday morning.
 Each year, I try to map out my schedule ahead of time to maximize the number of sites I can see.
-Although I won’t be able to partake in the exploration this year, I will gladly give you my recommendations for my 15 Open House Chicago must-see sites.
+Perhaps you will arrange where to stay in Chicago based on what sites you want to see.
+Here are my recommendations for Open House Chicago must-see sites.

 A Quick Run Down of Open House Chicago Must-See Sites